Actions in support of Azerbaijan in Iran (2020): History

-On March 2, 2019, leaflets written "Karabakh is an inseparable part of Azerbaijan" were written on the walls of the building of the Armenian consulate in Tehran by Iranian Azerbaijani activists.

-During the Tractor Football Club games in Tabriz on March 14 and April 5, 2019, fans defied bans and persecution by chanting the slogan "Karabakh is ours, it will be ours!" despite the restrictions placed on such expressions.

 On September 3, 2020, the final match of the Iran Cup was held in Tehran.
-After Tabriz's "Tractor" football club defeated Tehran's "Istiglal" football club, fans celebrating the victory chanted "Karabakh is ours, it will be ours" on the streets of Tehran.

 In April 2020, video footage taken in Khankendi, which was occupied by the Armenian Armed Forces, caused protests in Azerbaijan.
 In these images, Armenian activists protested their arrival in Khankendi by filming Iranian fuel trucks.
-They said that the so-called regime buys cheap and low-quality fuel from Iran.
-After that, Azerbaijan demanded an official investigation from Iran, but Iran rejected these claims.

 Tofig Zulfugarov, the former Minister of Foreign Affairs of Azerbaijan, who gave an interview in June 2020 of Russia He noted that the weapons provided to Armenia were delivered through Iran.

 After the start of the Second Karabakh War, video footage and images taken by Iranian Azerbaijanis began circulating on social networks, allegedly showing weapons, ammunition, and military equipment purchased from Russia being transported to Armenia via the Nurduz border crossing in Iran.
 On September 29, the Iranian Ministry of Foreign Affairs denied these claims.
 However, Azerbaijani media later shared additional footage showing military equipment being transferred through Iranian territory to Armenia.
 Azerbaijani MP Sabir Rustamkhanli accused Iran of facilitating the transport of weapons to Armenia from various countries.
 In response, Mahmoud Vaezi, head of the Iranian President's Affairs Department, denied these allegations during a phone call with Azerbaijan's Deputy Prime Minister, Shahin Mustafayev, stating that such rumors aimed to disrupt relations between the two countries.
 On October 5, Saeed Khatibzadeh, the spokesman for Iran's Ministry of Foreign Affairs, reiterated at a press conference in Tehran that Iran does not permit the transfer of weapons or military vehicles to Armenia through its borders.
 Iranian state-affiliated media also addressed the issue, asserting that the trucks shown in the footage were Kamaz trucks that the Armenian government had previously purchased from Russia.
-However, the trucks in the footage appeared to be military vehicles, not civilian ones.
 Reports further claimed that a total of 670 trucks were involved.